Oysteinvikane/DAT250/Expass_1/dat250-expass1.md

 ### Technical problems that occured and how to solve them

-During the installation of the software development environment i did not encounter any technical problems, the reason for that is that i already had it all set up from last year where we had a project were we used maven/springboot together with heroku for a CI/CD pipeline.
+During the installation of the software development environment i did not encounter any technical problems, the reason for that is that i already had it all set up from last year where we had a project were we used maven/springboot together with github actions for a CI/CD pipeline.

 ### How to validate the software development environment is working
 I have checked that the environment worked by checking all versions of the software i used to be up to date and seamingless pushing it to git and deploying to heroku without any issues.